Summary of Final Regulations Related to 403(b) Plans

 What are the high points?

-Written Plan Requirement — The regulations confirm that you need a written plan that meets certain legal standards.
+The regulations confirm that you need a written plan that meets certain legal standards.
 This can be fairly simple if you utilize one 403(b) plan provider, like Servant Solutions, which can provide most of the plan documentation you need.
 Some providers have been offering 403(b) retirement plan services to employers for years with no underlying written legal plan document.
-The regulations generally no longer allow this beginning in 2009.
+The regulations generally no longer allow this as of 2009.

 A further complexity to this requirement arises when an employer offers multiple plan providers under one retirement plan.
 In such a situation, the plan must be clearly written to spell out specific issues related to legal compliance, such as who will be responsible to ensure compliance with 403(b) rules related to contribution limits, hardship withdrawals and loan limits (if applicable) when a participant holds accounts with multiple providers.
 Neither the employer nor the plan provider is permitted to place that responsibility solely on the shoulders of the participant.
 So there’s a heightened level of responsibility for all parties to ensure compliance with the 403(b) regulations.
 (NOTE: If the employer made contributions to multiple providers at any time since the beginning of 2005, this heightened level of responsibility exists – even if the employer decides to use only one 403(b) provider beginning in 2009.)